carolyicheng666/rollup-study/README.md

 }
 ```

-the `globals` tell Rollup that the jquery module ID equates to the global `jQuery` variable
+The `globals` tell Rollup that the jquery module ID equates to the global `jQuery` variable